 Tom Bond is co-chair of Greenberg Traurig’s Government Law & Policy and Insurance Regulatory & Transactions practice groups and managing shareholder of the Austin Office.
 He focuses his practice on insurance and regulatory

-commercial insureds; and the insurance regulators of other states.
-Tom has managed a number of insurance industry strategic initiatives at the Texas Legislature in the areas of workers compensation, health insurance and managed
+agencies; commercial insureds; and the insurance regulators of other states.
+Tom has managed a number of insurance industry strategic initiatives at the Texas Legislature in the areas of workers compensation, health insurance

 Tom is a frequent speaker on public policy topics related to insurance, health care, and legislative policymaking and is a strategic advisor to both publicly and privately held insurance enterprises.
 Tom also represents diverse clients before the Texas Legislature and numerous executive branch agencies.